SuperBenjaBros/ReCorner_Correction_Godot/addons/ReCorner/Docu.md

-# Warning: This Mini Documentation Is Made To Be Viewed From The Godot Editor, If You Are Seeing It From GitHub It Might Look Weird
+# NOTICE: This Mini Documentation Is Made To Be Viewed From The Godot Editor, If You Are Seeing It From GitHub It Might Look Weird

 > ----- ReCorner: A Simple Corner Correction In Godot 4.0+ -----